Voting methods in deliberative assemblies: United States House of Representatives

 The representative's vote is then displayed in two summary panels above the press gallery seats and to the right and left of the speaker's dais.
 The panel shows the member's name and a light corresponding to how that member voted (green for yea, red for nay, and amber for present), keeps a running count of vote casts, and displays time remaining for a vote (most votes are held open for at least fifteen minutes).
 The system as used today is much the same as that used in the 1970s, although today, member's voting cards are magnetic stripe cards that contain identification information.
 Once a representative has voted, he or she may check the vote by reinserting the card and seeing which light is illuminated at the voting station.
-For the first ten minutes of a vote, a representative may also change his or her vote by reinserting the card to change the vote.
-If a representative wants to change his or her vote in the last five minutes of a fifteen-minute vote, the representative must use a teller card in the well of the House.
+For the first ten minutes of a vote, a representative may also change their vote by reinserting the card to change the vote.
+If a representative wants to change their vote in the last five minutes of a fifteen-minute vote, the representative must use a teller card in the well of the House.
 A tally clerk then manually enters the vote into the electronic voting system.

 In 1977, the electronic voting system was updated to be compatible with the House's newly installed closed-circuit television system showing the House chamber.
 The updates enabled in-progress voting counts to be displayed on the closed-circuit TV system.
 In-progress vote counts are now also shown on C-SPAN.